 - Use the Text palette to change the color, size, fade, justification, and style, and to add some text effects.

-Save it to Hub and update your text anytime, or share right from PicMonkey.
+Your design is automatically saved to Hub where you can update your text anytime, or share the beauty right from PicMonkey.

 The PicMonkey font library